jssimporter/JSSImporter/README.md

 To see a list of input variables, use ```autopkg processor-info JSSImporter```.

 Ultimately, the JSSImporter is about crafting policies, which is Casper's method for installing software.
-However, policies require a number of other pieces of information: what groups to scope the policy to, what category the policy should be managed under, the category of the package, any scripts to include, and potentially many other policy settings, like whether to run a recon or not.
+However, policies require a number of other pieces of information: which groups to scope the policy to, what category the policy should be managed under, the category of the package, any scripts to include, and potentially many other policy settings, like whether to run a recon or not.

 Recipes may be somewhat confusing to put together at first.
 Have a look at [my JSS recipes](https://github.com/sheagcraig/jss-recipes) to see it all in action.

-Also, a group template and a policy template are included with the project files to give you something to edit from.
+Also, a group template and a policy template are included with the project files to give you a place to start.

 Note on Objects
 =================